Jump to recipe →

 What kind of meat is used to make Swedish Meatballs?

 Both pork and ground beef are used to make Swedish meatballs.
-The combination of the meat has a great balance of both lean and fat content, allowing for the meatballs to be tender and melt in your mouth.
+The combination allows for a hearty flavor and just enough fat for the meatballs to be super tender and practically melt in your mouth.
+If preferred, ground chicken or ground turkey can also be used.

 Swedish Meatballs

-Fill up with a hearty serving of Swedish meatballs.
-The savory meatballs combine ground beef and pork to make a flavorful meatball.
+Fill up with a hearty serving of Swedish meatballs!
+This savory recipe combines ground beef and pork to make a flavorful meatball that is smothered in a super delicious gravy.

 Course: Dinner, Main Course